3 Benefits of a Career in Social Work

 3. Growing demand

 No matter what facet of social work you choose to focus on, you're likely to find abundant job opportunities.
-Data from the Bureau of Labor Statistics indicates that employment in this field is expected to grow much faster than average between 2016 and 2026.
+Data from the Occupational Outlook Handbook indicates that employment in this field is expected to grow much faster than average between 2016 and 2026.
 Tens of thousands of jobs are expected to become available over that 10-year time frame.
-Check out the projected rates of job growth and the number of new job openings for each of the following occupations:2
+Check out the projected rates of job growth and the number of new job openings for each of the following occupations:

 - Healthcare social workers—20 percent / 35,400 new jobs